NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 to ``bathy_plane_calc`` above.

-If it is desired to use the PAN DEM with ``bathy_plane_calc``, but bundle adjustment or alignment happened, with one or both of the MS and PAN pairs, the produced MS and PAN DEMs will no longer be aligned to each other.
+If it is desired to use the PAN DEM with ``bathy_plane_calc``, but bundle adjustment or alignment happened, with one or both of the multispectral and PAN pairs, the produced multispectral and PAN DEMs will no longer be aligned to each other.
 Thus, these must be individually aligned to a chosen reference DEM, the alignments applied to the cameras, as discussed in :numref:`ba_pc_align`, and then the updated multispectral camera